Arecibo message: Planets

-A graphic depicting the Solar System, showing the Sun and nine planets in the order of their distance from the Sun: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto (with Pluto having been reclassified in 2006 as a dwarf planet by the International Astronomical Union, but considered a planet at the time the message was transmitted).
+A graphic depicting the Solar System, showing the Sun and nine planets in the order of their distance from the Sun: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto (Pluto was reclassified in 2006 as a dwarf planet by the International Astronomical Union).
 Earth is the third planet from the Sun; its graphic is shifted up to identify it as the planet from which the signal was sent.
 Additionally, the human figure is shown just above the Earth graphic.

-In addition to showing position, the graphic also provides a general, not-to-scale size reference of each planet and the Sun.
+In addition to showing position, the graphic provides a general, not-to-scale size reference of each planet and the Sun.

 Telescope

 bottom middle two rows shown in White as reference in the image: